CEA Media Contact: John C. Mozena, email@example.com, 313-460-7441 (m)

 For deeper information on the state of independent academic research on economic development topics, please visit our page where we collect and digest relevant work.
 For reporters covering state and local deal or program announcements, here are some general facts and insights about economic development that may help inform your coverage, along with associated questions (in bold) that politicians and business leaders probably hope won’t get asked at the press conference.

 - First and foremost, there’s little to no evidence that incentive and subsidy deals fulfill their mission of developing economies.
-“Incentives still do not have any meaningful relationship to the economic performance of states,” says nationally-recognized urbanism expert Richard Florida.
+“Incentives still do not have any meaningful relationship to the economic performance of states,” says internationally-recognized urbanism expert Richard Florida.
 “Even when we take out sales tax and related tax refunds, we find no relationship between incentives and any meaningful measure of economic performance.
 As before, there is no statistically significant correlation to economic output per capita, none with wages, none with income, and none with educational attainment, measured as college grads as a share of adults.”

 - As researchers at UNC and UConn recently wrote after concluding a large nationwide study on economic development incentives, “This simple but direct finding—that incentives do not create jobs—should prove critical to policymakers.”